Skip to product information

 REVIEWS Icon

-"JS Tan and Clarissa Redwine's Against Tech Oligarchy offers an illuminating and deeply self-reflective history of the tech worker movement that diagnoses why it struggled to deliver lasting change and how it must reform to hold tech companies accountable.
-At a time when Silicon Valley is more powerful than ever and threatening the very foundations of democracy, their rallying cry for more radical dissent among the industry's own employees could not have come soon enough."
+“JS Tan and Clarissa Redwine's Against Tech Oligarchy offers an illuminating and deeply self-reflective history of the tech worker movement that diagnoses why it struggled to deliver lasting change and how it must reform to hold tech companies accountable.
+At a time when Silicon Valley is more powerful than ever and threatens the very foundations of democracy, their rallying cry for more radical dissent among the industry’s own employees could not have come soon enough.”

-—Karen Hao, author Empire of AI
+—Karen Hao, author of Empire of AI: Dreams and Nightmares in Sam Altman’s OpenAI

 “Organizing tech workers is hard, but it offers crucial lessons to everyone, especially as AI begins to transform labor politics.
-In this valuable new book, JS Tan and Clarissa Redwine explain the successes and failures of the last decade, and lay out the agenda for what comes next."
+In this valuable new book, JS Tan and Clarissa Redwine explain the successes and failures of the last decade and lay out the agenda for what comes next."

-“At a moment when tech billionaires are openly wielding political power, Tan and Redwine have written the book we desperately need—one that explains not only how we got here, but what it would take to build a credible counterpower from within the industry itself.”
+“At a moment when tech billionaires are openly wielding political power, Tan and Redwine have written the book we desperately need—one that explains not only how we got here but what it would take to build a credible counterpower from within the industry itself.”

 —Nick Srnicek, author of Silicon Empire and Platform Capitalism